krowinski/laravel-xslt/README.md

 USAGE

-1. install using composer
+1. install using composer by adding
-adding
 ```json
  "repositories": [
         {